Guide · Agent builders

 Three usage patterns we’ve seen work well:

-For any market analysis question, prepend a call to regime_tracker to get current SPY/QQQ/sector context.
-Then condition the cohort_analyze interpretation on the regime.
-Same cohort + low-vol regime tells a different story than same cohort + high-vol regime.
+For any market-analysis question, prepend a call to context (target=market) to get current SPY/QQQ/sector regime.
+Then interpret the cohort against it — same cohort + low-vol regime tells a different story than same cohort + high-vol regime.

 What you should NOT use these tools for